BoltAppStudio/Physics-Simulation-Puzzle/README.md

     7. You can rotate selected.<br/>
     8. You can move one object For Now (Will be Improved in next Update).<br/>
     9. Scale not Working after object created (Work in progress).<br/>

+<h2> Goals </h2>
+	Currently, there is no goal set because if anyone wants to make it interesting it will be fun.